Study techniques are powerful tools to enhance your learning, productivity, and focus. The best part? They make studying more enjoyable!

 According to NCBI, color plays an integral role in our visual experiences.
 Colour helps us in memorizing certain information by increasing our attentional level.
 It’s able to relay information and can be very effective in learning and memory performance.
 That's why your professors/lecturer suggests you to different colors while note-taking.

-Incorporating colors into your notes doesn’t imply that you should use any random color or an excessive number of colors.
-The key is not to focus on designing your notes aesthetically but to utilize colors and highlighters strategically.
-The goal is to facilitate easy identification of information based on the assigned colors in your notes.
+The key is not to focus on making your notes look aesthetically pleasing but to use colors and highlighters strategically.
+The goal is to make information easier to identify based on assigned colors.

 12. Studying while playing music:

-Is studying with music beneficial or detrimental?
 Well, the idea of studying while listening to music might sound intriguing, but what if I told you there are numerous advantages to having background music while studying?

 (Background music refers to any music played while the listener’s primary attention is focused on another task or activity.)